Data Processing Agreement For AskCody Saas Solution For Meeting Management, Visitor Management, Indoor Wayfinding

 5.3 The Processor shall prepare and keep updated an Information Security Policy that maintain compliant with the Applicable Data Protection Law.

 5.4 The Processor undertakes not to, without the Controller’s prior written consent disclose or otherwise make Personal Data Processed under this DPA available to any third party, except for Sub-Processors engaged in accordance with this DPA.
 When new third parties enter into this agreement, the Controller will within a reasonable time be notified and updated.
 Thirds parties will only be able to enter into this agreement as Sub Processers if the Sub Processer complies with GDPR and a Data Processing Agreements is in place.

-5.6 The duties of confidentiality set forth in this section 5 shall survive the expiry or termination of the DPA.
+5.6 The duties of confidentiality set forth in section 5 shall survive the expiry or termination of the DPA.

 6. Personal Data Breach

 6.1 In case of a Personal Data Breach involving Personal Data Processed on behalf of the Controller the Processor shall be taking into account the nature of Processing and the information available to the Processor assist the Controller in ensuring compliance with the Controllers obligations pursuant to article 33 in the GDPR.
 Further, the Processor shall notify the Controller without undue delay, but not later than 24 hours (Standard Article 33 GDPR states not later than 72 hours where feasible) after becoming aware of such a Personal Data Breach.
 The notification shall at least:

 - describe the nature of the Personal Data Breach including where possible, the categories and approximate number of data subjects concerned and the categories and approximate number of Personal Data records concerned;